Morichalion/MoriBeatSaberCamera/README.md

 Next thing on the agenda is setting up a straight-forward unity project to smooth out overlay production.

 # Installation
-1. Ensure that you have the sdkv2_compositor version of LIV installed.
+1. Ensure that you have the public_beta version of LIV installed.

 2. Extract the .zip to ~/Documents/LIV/Plugins/CameraBehaviours